10 Useful Tips for Your Overnight Bus Trip

 Insider tip: wrap the bag containing your valuables around your arm or hide it in your jacket… Or, for complete peace of mind, opt for anti-theft waist packs (we swear, fanny packs are making a comeback!), which you can cover up with your blanket for added security.

 10. Snuggle under a blanket

 Last but not least, the blanket.
 Bring a warm blanket in case you get cold, or even a sleeping bag if you have enough space.
-It’s really hard to fall asleep when you’re cold and most overnight buses are air-conditioned, sometimes to excess.
-Being warm will encourage sleep to come and you’ll most likely fall asleep faster and stay asleep longer if you are feeling warm and cozy in your seat.
+It’s hard to fall asleep when you’re cold, and most overnight buses are air-conditioned, sometimes to excess.
+Being warm will encourage sleep, and you’ll most likely fall asleep faster and stay asleep longer if you feel warm and cozy in your seat.